josh-wong/tplink-router-hard-reset/docs/05_donations.md

-# Feedback
+# Donate
 Was this documentation helpful?
-Did parts of the documentation confuse you?
-Feel free to post about it in [Discussions](https://github.com/josh-wong/tplink-router-hard-reset/discussions) on GitHub!

-## Report an issue
-Does this documentation need to be clarified, updated, or otherwise improved upon?
-Please create an [issue](https://github.com/josh-wong/tplink-router-hard-reset/issues) on GitHub.

-## Donate
-Donations are greatly appreciated!
+If so, micro-donations are greatly appreciated!

 ### Bitcoin Cash (BCH)🟢